Sunday, October 29, 2023

 It’s enjoyable fluff, with some bits of colorful detail amid the flat dialogue and grinding plot mechanics, but if no one in the book takes any of this business seriously, how can we?

-MacLean produce more thrillers in a similar vein; some stupider but still fun, like Athabasca, others just irredeemably stupid, like Seawitch.
-This is a pleasant, ambling lark; the challenge of crafting first-class adventure fiction clearly required a more clear and focused mind than MacLean by now had to give.
+MacLean produced more thrillers in a similar vein; some stupider but still fun, like Athabasca, others just irredeemably stupid, like Seawitch.
+This is a pleasant, ambling lark; the challenge of crafting first-class adventure fiction clearly required more clarity and focus than MacLean by now had to give it.

 No comments: